Celtoys/Remotery/readme.md

 inside of render or compute passes, so MoltenVK simply reports all timestamps inside those scopes as the begin/end time of the entire render pass!

-Subsequent sampling calls from the same thread will use that device/queue combination.
+Sampling calls using the same `vulkan_bind` object measure use the device and queue specified when the bind was created.
 Once per frame you must call `rmt_MarkFrame()` to gather GPU timestamps on the CPU.

     // End of frame, possibly after calling vkPresentKHR or at the very beginning of the frame rmt_MarkFrame();

-When you destroy your Vulkan device and queue you can manually clean up resources by calling `rmt_UnbindVulkan`, though this is dont automatically by `rmt_DestroyGlobalInstance` as well for all rmt_BindVulkan objects:
+Before you destroy your Vulkan device and queue you can manually clean up resources by calling `rmt_UnbindVulkan`, though this is done automatically by `rmt_DestroyGlobalInstance` as well for all `rmt_BindVulkan` objects:

     rmt_UnbindVulkan(vulkan_bind);